brsr/antitile/docs/conway.rst

 topology of either a sphere or a connected sum of a number of toruses and/or cross-caps.

-We can think of the operator chamber diagrams we've described so far (even the alternating ones) as having the topology of a sphere: identify the two edges on the left and the two edges on the right.
+In a topological sense, EROs and AEROs can be thought of as removing a disk from a surface and replacing it with the chamber structure.
+In a more elaborate sense, we can think of the operator chamber diagrams we've described so far (even the alternating ones) as having the topology of a sphere: identify the two edges on the left and the two edges on the right.
 Then, the operation can be described as taking the connected sum of the operator chamber diagrams with each face of the seed polyhedron.
 Thus assumption 2 in the list of assumptions at the end of the "Operators on counts" section: taking the connected sum with a sphere does not change the topology, so the operation does not change the Euler characteristic.

 .. _skeleton: